francescodc87/ipaPy2/README.md

 - **rel.ids**: relation ids.
 Features must be clustered based on correlation/peak shape/retention time.
 Features in the same cluster are likely to come from the same metabolite.
 - **mzs**: mass-to-charge ratios, usually the average across different samples.
 - **RTs**: retention times in seconds, usually the average across different samples.
-- **Int**: epresentative (e.g., maximum or average) intensity detected for each feature across samples (either peak area or peak intensity)
+- **Int**: representative (e.g., maximum or average) intensity detected for each feature across samples (either peak area or peak intensity)

 Below is reported an example: